Regulations on head injuries and concussions in extracurricular activities

 - Final Written Quiz for Coaches - Spanish (PDF)

-The Department can provide guidance and recommendations to schools on their concussion policies as well as educational materials and resources to support the health of school communities.
-School staff can contact ConcussionPolicies@State.MA.US or (617) 624-5490 for more information.
+DPH can provide guidance and recommendations to schools on their concussion policies as well as educational materials and resources to support the health and safety of their students.
+Please contact DPH-ConcussionPolicies@mass.gov for more information.

 Additional materials: Guidance for schools